What does an Addiction Counselor in Utah do? What is Their Job Role?

 Substance abuse counselors are required to accumulate 2,000 hours of supervised work experience in substance abuse disorder treatment development across the lifespan.
 This experience should focus on providing substance use disorder counseling services.

 Clinical supervisors are required to meet the qualifications that were established by Section 58-60-608 under Utah law.

 Renewal and Continuing Education

-The state division that oversees the licensing of mental health professionals and substance abuse counselors can shorten or extend a renewal cycle.
+The state division that oversees the licensing of advanced substance use disorder treatment professionals and substance abuse counselors can shorten or extend a renewal cycle development across the lifespan.
 This shortening or lengthening can be up to one year, so renewal cycles can be staggered.